New Research: Consumers Share Opinions on Healthcare Price and Propensity to Shop

-One of central components of health care transparency is helping people see and understand expected health care costs specific to their insurance benefits.
-This helps minimize surprise bills and empowers consumers to take control of their health care spending by planning for and shopping for care whenever possible.
-In HealthSparq’s most recent health care consumer survey, we asked 967 health plan members how they research health care prices, whether they understand their out-of-pocket estimates and if they trust the cost information received from their health plans.
+One of central components of healthcare price transparency is helping people see and understand expected healthcare costs specific to their insurance benefits.
+This helps minimize surprise bills and empowers consumers to take control of their healthcare spending by planning for and shopping for care whenever possible.
+In HealthSparq’s most recent healthcare consumer survey, we asked 967 health plan members how they research healthcare price, whether they understand their out-of-pocket estimates and if they trust the cost information received from their health plans.

 Below are some of the most noteworthy findings from the survey:

 - People are looking to their health plans for cost information.

 - When looking for healthcare cost information, people most often turn to their health plan – both through the member portal and website (48% seeking out cost information through these avenues) and through health plan customer service by phone (41%).

 - The next most frequently used sources are healthcare providers (41%) and general internet searches (30%).

 - People want healthcare cost information, especially when it comes to out-of-pocket (OOP) costs.

 - 85% say it is important for them to receive OOP cost information from their health plan for a complex procedure like surgery.